znsfox/znsfox.github.io/README.md

 I'm glad you are here.
-I plan to talk about ... my learning of coding! my name is Snow Li
+I plan to talk about ... my learning of coding! my name is fox zns
 I'm new comer of github